 Collaboration

 The RIVM seeks advice from external experts both within and outside of the Netherlands, including neurotoxicologists, pathologists, government agencies, regulatory agencies for pesticides, and physicians specialising in Parkinson's disease.
-These experts will convene in a scientific advisory board.
+The RIVM is currently composing a scientific advisory board in which these experts will give advice on the set-up, execution and results of the research.

 Timeline of the SPARK Study